uwescience/raco/raco.markdown

 A physical algebra provides an implementation of `opt_rules`, which just returns an ordered list of rules to apply.
 The optimizer applies each rule breadth first to the entire query plan tree, in the order specified by the list.
-This algorithm is very simplistic, but it works out okay right now.
+This algorithm is very simplistic, but it works out okay right now (see `raco/compile.py`).

 ### How to add a rule

 1. first, just check that the rule you need or something very close doesn't already exist in `raco/rules.py` or one of the languages in `raco/language/*.py`.
 If it is a generic rule and you find it in one of the languages, please [submit a pull request]( moving it to `raco/rules.py`https://github.com/uwescience/raco/compare).
 2. If adding a rule, subclass `Rule` from `raco/rules.py`.
 You must implement two methods: `_str_` and `fire`.
 `fire` checks if the rule is applicable to the given tree.
 If not then it should return the tree itself.
 If the rule does apply then `fire` should return a transformed tree.
 It is okay to mutate the input tree and return it: most of Raco's rules are currently doing this instead of keeping the input immutable and copying the whole tree.
-3. Go to your algebra (e.g., `MyriaLeftDeepJoinAlgebra` in `raco/language/myrialang.py`) and instantiate your rule somewhere in the list returned by `opt_rules`.
+3. Go to your algebra (e.g., `MyriaLeftDeepJoinAlgebra` in `raco/backends/myria/myria.py`) and instantiate your rule somewhere in the list returned by `opt_rules`.

 ### Plan manipulation